Fish and Wildlife Service, Interior.

 Submitting Comments: If you wish to submit comments on any of the documents, you may do so in writing by either of the following methods.
 Please reference TE84363C-1 in all comments.

 U.S. Mail: You may mail comments to either of the Fish and Wildlife Service Offices listed above.

 Hand-Delivery: You may hand-deliver comments to either of the Fish and Wildlife Service Offices listed above.

 Email: You may email comments to email@example.com.
 Please include your name and email address in your email.
 If you do not receive an email from us confirming that we have received your message, contact us directly at either telephone number in FOR FURTHER INFORMATION CONTACT.

 FOR FURTHER INFORMATION CONTACT:

-Mr. David Dell, Regional HCP Coordinator, at the Atlanta Regional Office (see ADDRESSES) or by telephone at 404-679-7313, or Mr. William Lynn, Project Manager, at the Alabama Ecological Services Office (see ADDRESSES) or by telephone at 251-441-5868.
+David Dell, Regional HCP and Safe Harbors Coordinator, at the Atlanta Regional Office (see ADDRESSES) or by telephone at 404-679-7313 or William Lynn, Project Manager, at the Alabama Ecological Services Office (see ADDRESSES) or by telephone at 251-441-5868.
 If you use a telecommunications device for the deaf (TDD), please call the Federal Relay Service at 800-877-8339.

 End Further Info